 Without consumers there is not much of an economy.
 Work produces goods and services.
 Consumers buy goods and services.
-When more and more people’s jobs are being mechanized, more and more people will have trouble finding employment.
+When more and more of the people’s jobs are being mechanized, more and more people will have trouble finding employment.
 That problem is aggravated through accelerated immigration from under-developed nations (instant consumers, rather than having to wait 20 to 25 years of waiting for the home-grown variety to come on-line).
 Without a lot of jobs and people filling them, there won’t be many consumers who can buy goods and services.

 A collection of concerns, with links to articles in which they were expressed:

 - Automation and mechanization have liberated many people from having to do onerous work.
 Much work and many more work processes will be done by machines in the years to come.
 The concern must be not so much that people doing work will be liberated from having to work, when machines do their work, but that those people will no longer have jobs.
-The people who are still working, will be working alongside or with machines and thereby increasingly ensure that there will be less need for humans who take sick-leave, go on strike or partake of doing shoddy work–especially on Blue Mondays .
-The work formerly done by people who are now unemployed is still being done, perhaps faster, cheaper and better, but those unemployed people used to be heavy-duty consumers, and now they no longer have enough money to spend to consume as much as they did, and the machines doing the work that they formerly did are not consumers of consumer goods.
+The people who are still working, will be working alongside or with machines and thereby increasingly ensure that there will be less need for humans who take sick-leave, go on strike or partake of doing shoddy work–especially on Blue Mondays.
+The work formerly done by people who are now unemployed is still being done, perhaps faster, cheaper and better, but the people now unemployed used to be heavy-duty consumers, and now they no longer have enough money to spend to consume as much as they did.
+The machines doing the work formerly done by people are not consumers of consumer goods.

 More at: “Falling birth rates cause painful demographic changes” December 21, 2017